zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 target in the coordinate list and set the orientation angle on the instrument.

-If no target found in the actial view it rotates the instrument to the first target supposing oriented instrument and set the orientation angle.
+If no target found in the actual view it rotates the instrument to the first target supposing oriented instrument and set the orientation angle.

 Finally it starts search using Power Search if it is available on the total